top of page

 • For moderate or severe dry sockets, strong prescription pain medication such as Oxycodone (Endone) or Tapentadol (Palexia) is required for effective pain management.

-• Antibiotics are not used for dry sockets unless infection is actually present
+• Antibiotics are not used for dry sockets unless infection is suspected

 See our suggested pain medication regimen for dry sockets